sv1sjp/NextCloudTalkAutomationBot/README.md

 [![License](https://img.shields.io/badge/license-AGPL-blue.svg)](https://www.gnu.org/licenses/agpl-3.0.html)
 [![Python Version](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)

-Welcome to **NextCloudTalkBot**, a powerful and flexible Python bot that allows you to automate tasks, monitor your system, and send messages via **Nextcloud Talk**.
+Welcome to **NextCloudTalkBot**, a powerful and flexible Python bot that allows you to monitor your system, and send messages via **Nextcloud Talk**.

 ### ✨ Key Features
 - **Automate Messaging**: Send messages to predefined or custom recipients on **Nextcloud Talk** directly from your terminal or via Cronjobs.
 - **Monitor Server's Health**: Keep track of key metrics like CPU usage, storage space and system uptime with prebuilt scripts.
-- **Docker Log Monitoring**: Get real-time data on **Nextcloud** and **Wireguard** login attempts from container logs.
+- **Docker Log Monitoring**: Get real-time data on **Nextcloud** and **Wireguard** login attempts from container logs, or even monitor Docker container's state.
-- **Custom Command Execution**: Run any Bash command and send its output via Nextcloud Talk—perfect for managing remote servers or triggering tasks!
+- **Custom Command Execution**: Run any Bash command or custom script and send its output via Nextcloud Talk—perfect for managing remote servers or triggering tasks!
+It's like using NextCloud Talk chat as your screen for the outputs of the commands.
 - **Usage Logging**: Automatically logs every command used, making it easier to keep track of bot actions.

 ## 🎯 Smart Use Cases & Ideas

-1. **Server Monitoring**: Integrate this bot with your server monitoring stack to receive alerts or routine system stats directly in a Nextcloud Talk channel.
+1. **Server Monitoring**: Integrate this bot with your server monitoring stack to receive alerts or routine system stats directly in a Nextcloud Talk chat.
 2. **Team Collaboration**: Automate sending updates or reminders to your team’s chat groups on Nextcloud.
 3. **Scheduled Tasks**: Set up a cron job to run routine commands (like checking storage or Docker status) and send the results on NextCloud Talk at regular intervals.
 4. **DevOps Integration**: Use the bot to monitor your **Docker** containers and receive real-time alerts on login attempts or potential issues with your server’s security.